Falepili Mobility Pathway

 We do recommend finding a job as soon as possible though to help with the cost of living and settling into life in Australia.

-How will visa holders be supported to find employment and prepare for life in Australia?
+How will Falepili visa holders be supported to find employment and prepare for life in Australia?

 They will be guided through the visa application process, given information about life in Australia, and supported through the diaspora (Tuvaluans already living in Australia) to maintain their connection to culture.

-Applicants are required to self-fund their ballot fee and (if selected in the ballot) visa application charge, health assessment costs, police check costs, flights and travel costs, and accommodation and living costs in Australia.
+Applicants are required to self-fund their ballot fee and (if selected in the ballot), their visa application charge, health assessment costs, police check costs, flights and travel costs, and accommodation and living costs in Australia.

 How can I become an Australian citizen?